rodneyshupe/Cookbook/Recipes/Entrees/Veg/RedLentilAndChickpeaCurry.rst

    to medium, cover, and simmer for 10-15 minutes until tender.
 Drain excess water.
-2. If adding sweet potato, cut into bite size squares and cook on baking sheet with nonstick foil or parchment paper at 350 degrees for 25 minutes.
+2. If adding sweet potato, cut into bite size squares and cook on baking sheet with nonstick foil or parchment paper at 350F for 25 minutes.
 3. In a large skillet, heat oil over medium heat (you can omit oil and saute in nonstick pan, adding water if needed to prevent sticking), add onion and saute 3-5 minutes until soft and translucent.
 Add garlic and cook for